gianni-rg/SharpDiffusion/README.md

 Clone the repository and build.
 You should be able to generate the library and use it in your own projects.

+As alternative, you can get a pre-compiled binary version of the library on [NuGet](https://www.nuget.org/packages/SharpDiffusion/).
+Remember to thick 'Include prerelease' when looking for the `SharpDiffusion` library.

 ### Minimal usage sample

 ```csharp